mathfreak231/pokecat/pokesetspec.md

   : Defaults to `true`, except for Pokémon with `shiny` set to `true`, where it defaults to `false`.
 If `false`, the Pokémon is not available for token match bidding.

 **hidden**
   : Defaults to `false`, except for Pokémon with `shiny` set to `true`, where it defaults to `true`.
-If `true`, the Pokémon will be treated as non-existent, conceiling its existence.
+If `true`, the Pokémon will be treated as non-existent, concealing its existence.
 Can be used to not spoil Shinies for example.

 **rarity**
   : Defaults to `1.0`.
 Multiplier for the chance this set gets chosen by RNG, relative to other sets of the same species.
 Values smaller than `1.0` cause this set to be selected less often.
 Values greater than `1.0` cause this set to be selected more often.
 For example `2.0` doubles this set's chance to get picked.